-Connecticut: The Connecticut Siting Council reviews all proposed power generating facilities and transmission lines and issues certificate of environmental compatibility and public need.
-The Council is charged with balancing the provision of public utility services at the lowest reasonable cost to consumers with "the need to protect the environment and ecology of the lowa: In lowa, developers must secure a "certificate of public convenience, use and necessity" from the lowa Utilities Board for the construction, maintenance, and operation of electric power generating plants and associated transmission.
-The Board considers economics and reliability but must also demonstrate that the project "will be consistent with reasonable land use and environmental policies and consonant with reasonable utilization of air, land, and water resources, considering available technology and the economics of available alternatives."
-36
+The Siting Council was directed to develop regulations to govern wind siting and to do so in consultation with the Department of Energy and Environmental Protection.
+The regulations must address a range of issues, including impacts on natural resources.35 lowa: In lowa, developers must secure a "certificate of public convenience, use and necessity" from the lowa Utilities Board for the construction, maintenance, and operation of electric power generating plants and associated transmission.
+The Board considers economics and reliability but must also demonstrate that the project "will be consistent with reasonable land use and environmental policies and consonant with reasonable utilization of air, land, and water resources, considering available technology and the economics of available alternatives."36